fireindark707/Python-Schema-Matching/README.md

 - -m: Path to trained model folder, which must contain at least one pair of ".model" file and ".threshold" file.
 - -t: Threshold, you can use this parameter to specify threshold value, suggest 0.9 for easy matching(column name very similar).
 Default value is calculated from training data, which is around 0.15-0.2.
 This value is used for difficult matching(column name masked or very different).
 - -s: Strategy, there are three options: "one-to-one", "one-to-many" and "many-to-many". "one-to-one" means that one column can only be matched to one column. "one-to-many" means that columns in Table1 can only be matched to one column in Table2. "many-to-many" means that there is no restrictions.
 Default is "many-to-many".

+Output:

+- similarity_matrix_label.csv: Labels(0,1) for each column pairs.
+- similarity_matrix_value.csv: Average of raw values computed by all the xgboost models.

 ## Feature Engineering

 Features: "is_url","is_numeric","is_date","is_string","numeric:mean", "numeric:min", "numeric:max", "numeric:variance","numeric:cv", "numeric:unique/len(data_list)", "length:mean", "length:min", "length:max", "length:variance","length:cv", "length:unique/len(data_list)", "whitespace_ratios:mean","punctuation_ratios:mean","special_character_ratios:mean","numeric_ratios:mean", "whitespace_ratios:cv","punctuation_ratios:cv","special_character_ratios:cv","numeric_ratios:cv", "colname:bleu_score", "colname:edit_distance","colname:lcs","colname:tsm_cosine", "colname:one_in_one", "instance_similarity:cosine"